DOE Title IX Compliance at UCI

 All UCI staff who investigate and adjudicate cases of sexual harassment and sexual violence are provided training by the UC Office of the President Systemwide Title IX Office.
 For information on this training please see here (link to UCOP).

-OEOD investigative staff are compliant with UCOP requirements from the California State Auditor on required annual training and training for new staff including the following topics: UC policies and procedures including SVSH policy and adjudication frameworks; guidelines and templates issued by the Systemwide Title IX Office, and the clinical guidance; case resolution skills, techniques, and best practices including interviewing and evidence gathering, scoping, application of preponderance of the evidence, report writing, alternative resolution approaches, record keeping and documentation; legal requirements of Title IX and implementing documents, VAWA, the Clery Act, privacy related laws including FERPA and HIPPA, CANRA, and key court cases; complexities and considerations related to sexual violence in higher education; relevance of trauma in sexual violence and cultural competency; university and community based referral resources for parties.
+OEOD investigative staff are compliant with UCOP requirements from the California State Auditor on required annual training and training for new staff including the following topics: UC policies and procedures including the SVSH policy and adjudication frameworks; guidelines and templates issued by the Systemwide Title IX Office, and the clinical guidance; case resolution skills, techniques, and best practices including interviewing and evidence gathering, scoping, application of preponderance of the evidence, report writing, alternative resolution approaches, record keeping and documentation; legal requirements of Title IX and implementing documents, VAWA, the Clery Act, privacy related laws including FERPA and HIPPA, CANRA, and key court cases; complexities and considerations related to sexual violence in higher education; relevance of trauma in sexual violence and cultural competency; university and community based referral resources for parties.
 Content for training on sexual violence policy, FERPA, HIPPA, CANRA and others can be found through the University of California Learning Center online courses.

 Additionally, OEOD investigators receive key internal training from UCI campus partners, such as: ADA compliance; Clery Act compliance; trauma informed practices and neurobiology of trauma; public records requests; bystander intervention; managing distressed and disruptive students; suicide prevention; disAbility ally training; veteran ally training; SafeZone LGBTQ training; AB 540 and UndocuAlly training.